geosain-ml/geosain-ml/README.md

 Languages I have used

-C C++ Clojure HTML5 Java JavaScript Python TypeScript SQL Swift
+C C++ HTML5 Java JavaScript Python TypeScript SQL Swift

 Some of the technologies I have worked with